Skip to Content

 Gratuities for Housekeeping on a Cruise Ship

-Most cruise ship crew members’ compensation is low by Western standards, with many crew members relying on gratuities (tips) to support their families.
+Most cruise ship crew members’ wages are low by Western standards, with many crew members relying on gratuities (tips) to support their families.

-Many cruise ships now add an “auto-gratuity” charge, this was designed to make the process of tipping easier and it is automatically added onto your cruise account, rather than guests having to tip in cash.
-Of course, many do also tip in cash.
+Many cruise ships add an “Auto-gratuity” charge, this was designed to make the process of tipping easier and it is automatically added onto your cruise account, rather than guests having to tip in cash.
+Of course, many people do also tip in cash.

-Below shows gratuity prices on the largest cruise lines:
+Below are gratuity prices on the largest cruise lines:

 Cruise LineGratuity Cost